rust-unofficial/patterns/functional/generics-type-classes.md

 by state.
 Methods common to all states are typed once in one block, and methods unique to one state are in a separate block.

-Both of these mean there are fewer lines of code and it is better organized.
+Both of these mean there are fewer lines of code, and they are better organized.

 ## Disadvantages